XunHu94/MsBMW/README.md

 template5_1_7                                              -file for data template
 200                                                             -max number of conditioning data
 80000                                                        -The maximum number of iterations per chain
+20000                                                        -The maximum number of iteratons in coarse models
 0.30                                                          -The grid degradation criteria βG
 0.25                                                          -The search scope of TI
 0.90                                                           -Data events match rate τ